-Industrial interior design features furniture and appliances that prioritize both beauty and function, with a heavy emphasis on function.
-Industrial interior design challenges what we think of as beautiful.
-Often, industrial textures are the very things that people wish to hide.
 Some people want to cover concrete walls with layers of brick or paint, but industrial interiors embrace their natural speckled grey texture.
-Instead of hiding the bulb or dimming its shine with a lamp shade, many industrial inspired bathrooms will prominently feature the lightbulb itself in designs.
-It works, therefore, it is beautiful.
+Instead of hiding the bulb or dimming its shine with a lampshade, many industrial-inspired bathrooms feature the lightbulb itself in designs.
+It works; therefore, it is beautiful.

 Of course, there are ways to incorporate industrial elements with other design influences.

-Scroll through the images below, and take note of which images inspire you the most.
+Scroll through the images below, and note which images inspire you the most.
 Leave us a comment below with your favorite example.
 We’d love to help you design a beautiful and functional industrial bathroom.

 1. Contemporary Cement Bathroom